opencv/opencv/doc/tutorials/introduction/display_image/display_image.markdown

 You'll almost always end up using the:

--   *core* section, as here are defined the basic building blocks of the library
+- @ref core "core" section, as here are defined the basic building blocks of the library
--   *imgcodecs* module, which provides functions for reading and writing
+- @ref imgcodecs "imgcodecs" module, which provides functions for reading and writing
--   *highgui* module, as this contains the functions to show an image in a window
+- @ref highgui "highgui" module, as this contains the functions to show an image in a window

 We also include the *iostream* to facilitate console line output and input.